AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson3.md

 ## Lesson 3: Fire Event using Event SDK

 ### Fire Event
-Once you set up the app and register the event provider, now you can make user click like button as fire event by adding code to your project firefly app
+Once you set up the app and register the event provider, now you can make user click like button as fire event by adding code to your project firefly app, this lesson will walk through the code in publish-event, test it on the UI with "Invoke" button and see the success response

 When you run below command
 ```bash